ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch-final.md

 - [ ] Determine who will decide if a roll-back is needed.
 - [ ] Determine who manages DNS and confirm they will be available to update the entries for launch.
 - [ ] Lower DNS TTL to ensure quick propagation on launch day.
-- [ ] Verify that robots.txt is configured to allow traffic to the production site (i.e. remove any changes that were made for development).
+- [ ] Verify that `robots.txt` is configured to allow traffic to the production site (i.e. remove any changes that were made for development).
-- [ ] Verify that users of the site are aware of the cutover time/plan.
+- [ ] Verify that users of the site are aware of the cut-over time/plan.
 - [ ] Create a calendar invite with a video call link that can be shared with everyone who is involved with the launch.
 - [ ] Verify that user accounts have been migrated or recreated, and that users have access they need.
 - [ ] Validate that bug fixes are complete or will be completed on time.